KasperHdL/vim/README.md

 # vim
 my personal vim settings [completely new to vim would not recommend to anyone]

-Install vim
+install the_silver_searcher and ctags and vim

+clone repo and rename to .vim

+Symlink vimrc:
+`ln -s ~/.vim/vimrc ~/.vimrc`

+init submodules:
+`git submodule update --init --recursive`

-Set Terminal to 256 colors
+Set Terminal to 256 colors if not already
+
 in ~/.bashrc